aaronbloomfield/pdr/uva/old/index.md

 This page contains the CS 2150 specific content from previous semesters.
 This information can also be found by viewing the appropriate tag in the git repository.

 - Parts of the uva/ directory that are not currently being used:
-    - [Generic review session slide set](exam-review.html#/), which is really just a blank set of slides
     - [Frivolous regrade policy](frivolous-regrades.html) ([md](frivolous-regrades.md)) for exams (note: it's unclear how this will apply with online exams; more info on that later)
     - UNIX honor pledge, which needs to be signed by all the students in the course (it is created from a [.tex](unix-honor-pledge.tex) file)